ncatlab/nlab-content/pages/7/5/2/0/257/content.md

 As a consequence of the definition, the classes $Cof, Fib$, and $W$ are all closed under [[retracts]] in the [[arrow category]] $Arr C$ and under composition and contain the [[isomorphisms]] of $C$.

 This is least obvious in the case of $W$.
-In the presence of functorial factorizations, it is easy to show that closure under retracts follows from axioms (i) and (ii); with a bit of cleverness, this can also be done without functoriality.
+In the presence of [[functorial factorizations]], it is easy to show that closure under retracts follows from axioms (i) and (ii); with a bit of cleverness, this can also be done without functoriality.

 ### Redundancy in the defining factorization systems
  {#RedundancyInTheAxioms}